 Wellness Mission Statement

-- Keck becomes a leader in the nation in student wellness by providing a cutting-edge, evidence-based, holistic wellness curriculum.
+- The Keck School becomes a leader in the nation in student wellness by providing a safe, humane and compassionate medical education experience that puts students first.

 Current Wellness Resources